-- Urge the mayor and DC Council to ensure annual adjustments to the UPSFF keep up with rising education costs and student needs. - Write letters to, or schedule meetings with, the mayor and DC Councilmembers and/or their staff. - Testify about the harms of inadequate UPSFF increases at DC Council hearings. - Watch recordings of the UPSFF Working Group meetings.
+• Urge the Mayor and DC Council to ensure annual adjustments to the UPSFF keep up with rising education costs and student needs.
+Writer letters to, or schedule meetings with, the Mayor and DC Councilmembers and/or their staff.
+Testify about the harms of inadequate UPSFF increases at DC Council hearings.
+Attend or watch recordings of the UPSFF Working Group meetings, and follow the progress of new adequacy studies.